Stacy Francis

 Stacy Francis is an American singer and actress.
 She is best known for being a part of the girl group Ex Girlfriend and as a contestant in the first season of The X Factor USA.
 Francis has also made several television appearances on various shows.
 She also performed for Tom Cruise at his 40th birthday.
 Stacy participated in the nineteenth series of the UK television show Celebrity Big Brother as a "new star" housemate.

-Early life

-Francis is the daughter of an Italian American father and African American mother.